Skip to main content

 }

-3. Run your tests: You can run your tests by executing the script in F# Interactive.
-The results will be printed to the console.
-To run the script, you can use the following command
+3. Run your tests: Execute the script in F# Interactive.
+Results are printed to the console.

 dotnet fsi your_script.fsx